Skip to Content

 12. To Sense Your Emotions

 Cats have an incredibly powerful sense of smell, which they use to communicate and understand their environment.
-If your cat licks your nose, it may be trying to pick up on your emotions and figure out how you’re feeling.
-This ability to smell emotions is thought to be one of the reasons why cats are such good companions for humans.
+If your cat licks your nose, it may be trying to pick up on your emotions and figure out how you feel.

 13. To Taste Your Tears